rulerpe/buche-content-generator-worker/README.md

 # Buche Content Generator Worker

 AI-powered content generation worker that creates relevant erotic content based on input text and related tagged content from the database.
+Integrates with the **queue-based tagging system** from buche-tag-worker.

 ## Features